pesto-students/batch-10-exercises/README.md

 # Exercises

-This segment has two exercises:
+This segment has two exercise:

 1) ### Setting Up Router